adam1brownell/art-attack/README.md

 ![](more_define/more_define.gif)

-Runs JQuery + Python on local flask server, leverages nltk for nlp + beautiful soup for def lookup
+Runs JQuery + Python on local flask server, leverages nltk for nlp + beautiful soup for definition lookup